 Dear Mr. Joe,

-This warning letter is to notify you that your unprofessional behavior of not keeping your promises and not fulfilling your commitments would not be tolerated by the company.
+This warning letter is to notify you that the company will not tolerate your unprofessional behavior of not keeping your promises and not fulfilling your commitments.

-You were recently given the complete charge of [ABC] project and you were made responsible for completing all the deadlines on time as it was a critical project with our old customer.
-You have missed three deadlines and many project resources are on hold, costing us money.
+You were recently given the complete charge of the [ABC] project, and you were made responsible for completing all the deadlines on time, as it was a critical project with our old customer.
+You have missed three deadlines, and many project resources are on hold, costing us money.

-You are required to improve your behavior and deliver promises that you passionately made about the project.
-In case of any further delays, we would have to reassign this project to someone else and it may result in the termination of your contract as well.
+You must improve your behavior and deliver on the promises you passionately made about the project.
+If there are any further delays, we will have to reassign this project to someone else, which may result in the termination of your contract.

-You have been with us for five years and we want you to continue working with us.
+You have been with us for five years, and we hope you will continue working with us.
 We hope to see a change.
-If you have any questions, do not hesitate to contact us at [Contact].
+If you have any questions, please get in touch with us at [Contact].

 Regards,